Food & Nightlife

 Niseko Apres

 Niseko après ski (ie late afternoon or early evening drinks) is really good by Japanese standards, but pretty quiet compared to Austria or Whistler.
-There’s the Après Bar next to the King No. 1 chairlift specifically catering to early drinkers, but unfortunately our favourite the A-frame Boyo-So has been bulldozed to make way for progress!
+There’s the Après Bar next to the King No. 1 chairlift specifically catering to early drinkers, but our favourite is the A-frame building on the slopes, Boyo-So which we affectionately named "the stinky bar" because the unplumbed toilets used to stink.
+This restaurant bar has become a little less rustic in recent years, but it’s still pretty low key and a great spot to sit around the fire whilst sinking Sapporo biero or rocket-fuel sake.

 Many of our favourite old rustic bars have been bulldozed to make way for progress, but plenty of new funky Niseko bars have popped up in their place.

-Wild Bill’s is a well known Niseko pub that frequently goes off and has a reputation for happy endings.
+Wild Bill’s is a well known Niseko pub that frequently goes off and has a reputation for happy endings (and great meals too!).
 At the opposite end of the spectrum, head to The Barn for a sophisticated drink at the mezzanine bar.
 The owner Brett is an institution of Niseko, partly from his old Wild Bill’s days, and he apparently still has a heavy hand when pouring the drinks.

 Another good bar is the popular Jam Café Bar.
 This bar has a funky vibe and good music.